Workshops & Consultation

 When no schedule/links are posted above, then none are scheduled yet; please check back.
 (We juggle topical interest, facilitator availability, and campus spaces to get each term's schedule up ASAP!)

-- We ask that all participants be present for the entire workshop.
+- We ask that all participants be present for the entire session.
 Arriving late or leaving early means you miss material for yourself, and can disrupt others' learning.

 - Advance registration is required so that we can confirm sessions will "make," prepare materials, and provide updates/ reminders.